-After years of offering SEO services, my team sees the same thing over and over again – business owners and managers who are confused about search engine optimization (SEO) but know that SEO is really important to their business success.
+After years of offering SEO and web design services, my team sees the same thing over and over again – business owners and managers who are confused about search engine optimization (SEO) but know that SEO is really important to their business success.
 But getting more search engine traffic is a total confusing mess for most people, like learning Mandarin Chinese or filing your taxes.
 Or filing your taxes in Mandarin!
 There are tons of SEO guides online, but most of them are complicated or trying to sell you something or both.
 So here is a free guide to SEO basics in 2019 that explains the essential concepts for beginners or anyone looking to learn more.

 Read this guide if you want to learn to optimize your website for free.
 Or, read this guide if you’re going to hire an SEO agency to do this work for you so that you can learn more about SEO basics to understand the concepts involved – and where your money is going!